How to join

 How much you pay depends on when you join us, the type of play (training or recreational), whether you’re a student or not, and on whether you play games or not.

 We know this table can be a bit confusing, so please get in touch if you’re not sure about how much you can expect to pay as a membership fee.
 But here’s an example which will hopefully explain things further.Jane is a student.
 She joins the ladies NVL team (the coach confirmed that she will be playing games too), and joined in December.
-According to the table, she has a total of £156.25 to pay for the rest of the season, which ends in April.
+According to the table, she has a total of £150 to pay for the rest of the season, which ends in April.
 In addition to register as a player with Volleyball England she will need to register directly on Volleyzone and pay to Volleyball England the player registration fee